wasabipesto/themis/README.md

 #### Polymarket
 - Add market categories
+- Swap to using CLOB API for market resolutions
 - Investigate getting the number of unique traders
 - Investigate including linked and unlinked multiple choice